- Current Location

 Known as New Brunswick's Hands-on Science Centre, Science East Science Centre is a great break from the car – especially if you’re traveling with children.
 The centre features more than 100 exhibits, plus special events and the Science East Shop.

-Neighboring Odell Park, the Fredericton Botanic Garden is free to the public, and is open throughout the year during sunlit hours.
+Neighbouring Odell Park, the Fredericton Botanic Garden is free to the public, and is open throughout the year during sunlit hours.
 Highlights of this 22-hectare botanical garden include the Harold Hinds Memorial Garden, the Rhododendron and Azalea Collection, and the Memorial Grove – all overlooking the Saint John River.

 Known as New Brunswick’s First Town, Woodstock sits less than 100 kilometres from Fredericton along the Trans-Canada Highway – passing and (encouraged by us) stopping at the Kings Landing Historical Settlement.